How to Make Apple Cider Vinegar at Home

-If you live in a country where apple cider vinegar is difficult to find, try making it at home.
-Here's a recipe we found on the web to make apple cider vinegar to do just that!
+Organic apple cider vinegar has so many benefits that people are anxious to try it, but they cannot always buy it locally.
+If you live where organic apple cider vinegar is difficult to find, try making it at home.
+Here's a recipe we found on the web to make apple cider vinegar!
 If you have different instructions, please send them our way!

 Two factors require special attention when making vinegar at home: oxygen supply and temperature.
 Oxygen is spread throughout the mixture by stirring it daily and by letting air reach the fluid through a cheesecloth filter, which is used in place of a regular lid.
 The temperature of fermenting cider should be kept between 60 and 80 degrees Fahrenheit (F).
 Lower temperatures do not always produce a usable vinegar, and higher ones interfere with the formation of the "mother of vinegar."
 Mother of vinegar is a mat that forms on the bottom of fermenting wine that has gone bad.